Gyrohammer/portfolio/docs/homelab/nginx.md

 # NGINX
 My NGINX implementation is used to allow easy access to some of my services that I run.
 Utilizing this reverse proxy allows for easy IP resolution for my VPN.
+This also allows for easier connections when users need to access a service on the server.

 <center><img align="" width="110" height="110" src="../assets/nginx-icon.png"/>